-Volunteer
+Facility Care Volunteer

-Why Volunteer at Almost Home?
+Reasons to Volunteer at Almost Home

 Almost Home Adoptions for rescued cats is a no-kill, cage-free, nonprofit rescue, adoption center, sanctuary and hospice.
 We do not receive government funding (tax dollars) like the municipal shelters do.
 We rely on the generosity of private individuals for donations and, because we are volunteer-based, Almost Home depends on a very dedicated group of volunteers.

-Can’t commit to a regular weekly volunteer shift?
-Come help with BINGO!
+Can’t Commit to a Regular Weekly Volunteer Shift?
+Come Help with BINGO!

 By volunteering just once a month at our bingo fundraiser, you will help us continue our live-saving work!
 Bingo is our largest fundraiser, and is an opportunity for volunteers to make a huge impact.
 Just four hours per month will make a difference in so many lives.
 Bingo is held on Thursday evenings at Bingo Oasis (10657 Melody Drive, Northglenn, 80234), and the volunteer shift is from 6:15 to 10:00 p.m.
 We request that you volunteer at least one Thursday per month for at least six months.
 If you are available to volunteer more than that, we (and the kitties) will be extra appreciative!
 No prior bingo experience is needed.
 We make sure all volunteers are trained, and the tasks are easy to learn.
 Volunteers need to be able walk around for the full shift as they perform their duties.
-For more information on volunteering for bingo, please contact us.
+For more information on volunteering for bingo, click here.

 Volunteering Q&A